 Risk Management of Enterprise Mobility including Bring Your Own Device (BYOD)

-Download CSOC Protect Notice: Risk Management of Enterprise Mobility including Bring Your Own Device (BYOD) (PDF), June 2013
+Download ACSC Protect: Risk Management of Enterprise Mobility including Bring Your Own Device (BYOD) (PDF), June 2013

-Read CSOC Protect Notice: Risk Management of Enterprise Mobility including Bring Your Own Device (BYOD) (HTML), June 2013
+Read ACSC Protect: Risk Management of Enterprise Mobility including Bring Your Own Device (BYOD) (HTML), June 2013

 Enterprise mobility enables employees to perform work in specified business-case scenarios using devices such as smartphones, tablets and laptops, while leveraging technologies that facilitate remote access to data.
 A well-designed enterprise mobility strategy can create opportunities for organisations to securely improve customer service delivery, business efficiency and productivity.
 Some of these opportunities might permit employees to use their personally-owned devices, referred to as Bring Your Own Device (BYOD).